New York Oversize/Overweight Permits

 New York City:

-“Oversize Load” signs are required to the front and rear on all oversized loads, including high loads.
-Red or orange fluorescent flags (18″ square), mounted on staffs, are required at all corners at the extremities of load or trailer for any overwidth or overlength load.
-For night moves, use amber warning lights to front or side in place of flags, and red warning lights to rear).
-Overhang of 4’ or more requires flags on staff at end of load or lights at night (two flags required at extremities of overhang if a width of the overhang is more than 2’).
-All headlights and external lights must be turned on for wide, high, or over length loads.
-For wide or high loads (over 8’6″ wide or 13’6″ high), power unit must have a minimum of one amber light (6″ minimum to 9″ maximum in size) located on top of the vehicle and visible in a 360-degree radius.
+New York State requires “Oversize Load” signs on the front and rear on all oversized loads.
+Red or orange fluorescent flags (18” square), mounted on staffs, are also required at all corners at the extremities of load or trailer for any overwidth or overlength load.
+For night moves, use amber warning lights on the front or sides in place of flags, and red warning lights on the rear.
+Overhang of 4’ or more requires flags on staff at end of load or lights at night (two flags required at extremities of overhang if the width of the overhang is more than 2’).
+All headlights and external lights must be turned on for oversize loads.
+For loads over 8’6” wide or 13’6” high, power unit must have a minimum of one amber light (6” to 9” in size) located on top of the vehicle and visible in a 360-degree radius.

-At 14’ wide, 14′ high, 90’ long, no travel through business districts between 7:00 a.m. – 9:00 a.m. and 4:00 p.m. – 6:00 p.m.
-At 16’ wide, 15′ high, 100’ long or greater, no state travel between 7:00 a.m. – 9:00 a.m. and 4:00 p.m. – 6:00 p.m.
-No travel on major holidays.
-Travel shut down is usually 12:00 Noon the day before a holiday or holiday weekend.
+At 14’ wide, 14’ tall, or 90’ long, no travel is permitted through business districts between 7:00 a.m. and 9:00 a.m. and 4:00 p.m. and 6:00 p.m.
+At or exceeding 16’ wide, 15’ tall, or 100’ long, no travel is permitted between 7:00 a.m. and 9:00 a.m. and 4:00 p.m. and 6:00 p.m.
+On major holidays, the state does not permit any travel of overdimensional loads.
+Travel shut down is usually from 12:00 Noon on the day before a holiday or holiday weekend.
 NYC is more restrictive.
 Other time restrictions may be listed on permits for local areas.